Conondale National Park

 Direction: This is an out-and-back track that returns the way it came.

-The trail starts from the Booloumba Creek Day Use Area (Area #2) off of Booloumba Creek Road in Kenilworth, 2 hours drive north-west of Brisbane.
+The trail starts from the bottom of the Booloumba Creek Camping Area (#3) off of Booloumba Creek Road in Kenilworth, 2 hours drive north-west of Brisbane.

-A 4WD or high clearance vehicle is recommended for getting to this location as there are three creek crossings required.
+A 4WD or high clearance vehicle is recommended for getting to this location as there are two creek crossings required.

 Alternatively, you can park at the entrance to the national park and walk in (adding an extra 2 kms return).

-The car park is small and can fill up quickly on weekends and during the warmer months.
+The car park is shared with the camping area and can fill up quickly on weekends and during the warmer months.

 best time to go